Human overpopulation: Urbanization

+Urban areas with at least one million inhabitants in 2006.
+3% of the world's population lived in cities in 1800, rising to 47% at the end of the twentieth century.

 Despite the increase in population density within cities (and the emergence of megacities), UN Habitat Data Corp. states in its reports that urbanization may be the best compromise in the face of global population growth.
 Cities concentrate human activity within limited areas, limiting the breadth of environmental damage.
 UN Habitat says this is only possible if urban planning is significantly improved.

 Paul R. Ehrlich proposed in The Population Bomb that rhetoric supporting the increase of city density is a means of avoiding dealing with what he views as the root problem of overpopulation and has been promoted by what he views as the same interests that have allegedly profited from population increase (such as property developers, the banking system which invests in property development, industry, and municipal councils).
 Subsequent authors point to growth economics as driving governments seek city growth and expansion at any cost, disregarding the impact it might have on the environment.